20centcroak/python_dev_instance/README.md

 # python_dev_instance
-A template of a python project in vsode using devcontainer
+A template of a python project in vscode using devcontainer